 You must apply using Grants.gov Workspace or a Grants.gov system-to-system solution.
-You can find this funding opportunity in Grants.gov under number 20220608-MD-MN-MT.
-There is also a link on the program resource page.
+You can find this funding opportunity in Grants.gov under number 20220509-AA-AB-AC-AD-AE.
+There is also a link on each program resource page.

-This funding opportunity includes three application packages, which you can find under the "Package" tab.
-Select the appropriate one based upon your project type.
+This funding opportunity includes five application packages, which you can find under the "Package" tab.
+Select the appropriate one based upon the Humanities Initiatives program and deadline to which you are applying.
 Each package includes a series of required and conditionally required forms.
 You will upload additional application components into the Attachments Form.